shardulsaptarshi/IE482_HW2/read_me.md

 I found it very interesting how the example provided in the tutorial allows real-time interaction between a ROS actionlib server and a web application.

 11.2
+I found it interesting to learn how ros parameters are set using roslibjs.